-Now, the current flowing through the current coil of the Wattmeter, W1 will be given as
+Now, the current flowing through the current coil of the wattmeter, W1 will be given as:

 To obtain the value of VYB, reverse the phasor VBN and add it to the phasor VYN as shown in the phasor diagram above.

-Therefore, the power measured by the Wattmeter, W1 is
+Therefore, the power measured by the Wattmeter, W1 is:

-Current through the current coil of the Wattmeter, W2 is given as
+Current through the current coil of the Wattmeter, W2 is given as:

-Potential difference across the Wattmeter, W2 is
+The potential difference across the Wattmeter, W2 is

 The phase difference VYB and IY is (30⁰ + ϕ).

-Therefore, the power measured by the Wattmeter, W2 is given by the equation shown below.
+Therefore, the power measured by the wattmeter, W2 is given by the equation shown below:

-Therefore, the wattmeter readings will be
+Therefore, the wattmeter readings will be:

-Now, the sum of two Wattmeter readings will be given as
+Now, the sum of two Wattmeter readings will be given as:

 Thus, the sum of the readings of the two Wattmeters is equal to the power absorbed in a 3 phase balanced load.

-As we know that,
+As we know,

-Power factor of the load is given as
+The power factor of the load is given as

 Determination of Reactive Power by Two Wattmeter Method